jcftang/jcftang.github.com/source/about/index.markdown

 ## Profile

-Jimmy Tang is a senior software engineer in the TCHPC.
-He has worked on a number of grid storage systems in the HPC Europa 1 and 2 programs developing management and storage solutions for numerical computing.
-He has also participated in the development and deployment of the infrastructures for the Irish African Partnership, 1641 Depositions, IITAC, eINIS and a number of other projects.
+Jimmy Tang is the Principal DevOps engineer at Quantum Biosystems.
+He has worked on Digital Repository of Ireland and a number of grid storage systems in the HPC Europa 1 and 2 programs, developing management and storage solutions for numerical computing.
+He has also participated in the development and deployment of the infrastructure for the Irish African Partnership, 1641 Depositions, IITAC, eINIS and a number of other research projects.

-He has extensive knowledge in the development, deployment and maintenance of large scale storage and compute systems.
+Jimmy has extensive knowledge in the development, deployment and maintenance of large-scale storage and computer systems.
 He has in the past provided software development and support services to numerous researchers, research groups and projects in the area of High Performance Computing.

 ### Special Skills